About Asbestos Exposure at Beaver Dam Community Hospital — Beaver Dam, Wisconsin: Former Worker Claims

 Steam distribution piping ran throughout the hospital through pipe chases, tunnels, and mechanical rooms, with insulation applied directly over pipe surfaces.
 Workers who handled, cut, fitted, removed, or disturbed pipe covering are alleged to have encountered asbestos-containing materials on a recurring basis:

-- Johns-Manville Thermobestos pre-formed pipe insulation — required cutting and fitting around elbows and fittings; reportedly contained chrysotile and amosite asbestos
+- Thermobestos pre-formed pipe insulation** — required cutting and fitting around elbows and fittings; reportedly contained chrysotile and amosite asbestos

 - Fitting covers and caps — applied over valves and connection points